b0xcode/Group100-TaskManager/README.md

 - Styled the colours of the button by applying different classes to it.
 - Created different functions for each button that when the function is called through the 'click' event listener, it changes the background colour.
 - Added eventlisteners for the callback function as well a @click attribute in the HTML button element, this allows the button to call a function when clicked.

+### James Cheung Contribution Notes

+### Starting the project
+I created a new calender-widget.js file and i linked it to main with the tag <calender></calender>.
+This enabled me to get rid of the placeholder widget and start making my calender and I also imported lit element and task models.

+### Static Properties
+I created three variables to hold the current year, month and an empty array to hold tasks for the current month

+### CSS Properties
+I tested out my CSS on a separate copy of the assignment that wasnt linked to github and I made the CSS flow with the task cards implemented by Marlon by emphasising a purple theme.

+### Constructor
+This retreived the current year and month with .getFullYear and .getFullMonth from models.js and initialised tasks and also added super( ) to stop potential class conflicts from occuring.

+### connectedCallback():
+This is called on when the Calendercomponent is called on.
+This code calls fetchtasks( ) tasks to the array property of the widget class and I also set up an event listender so that any changes in events will also be displayed properly.

+### fetchtasks( ):
+This code retrieves all tasks from TaskModel in models.js
+- The code creates a new Date object representing the current date and time by setting everything to 0 which will be used to act like the beginning of the current day.

+- Fetched tasks are also filtered for example it iterates over each task using the filter() method and checks if a due date is already past or is within the current month or year.
+The tasks that meet these conditions are added to the task array.
+- The !isnotCompleted is not relevant and remained from me testing out changes but it did not work

+### render ( )
+This method focuses on the structure and content of the CalenderWidget.
+The divs create the calender headers, headers for the days div classes:
+- Calender Header makes the header for the calender
+- header div class makes the left and right arrows that are used to change months
+- The span elment uses getMonthName to show the current month and year
+- The days header div class contains the days elements for each day of the week and is made using the map function

+S{this.renderDays()}: This creates the grid of days for current months

+### renderDays( )
+- I used an empty array called days to store the days
+- It calculates the index of the first day of the current month (firstDay) using new Date this.currentYear, this.currentMonth, .getDay(), which returns a number representing the day of the week (0 for Sunday, 1 for Monday.
+- The total number of days in the current month (numDays) using new Date(this.currentYear, this.currentMonth + 1, 0),.getDate(), which creates a new date object for the next month and sets its date to 0, which gives the last day of each month
+- It iterates over the days of the week before the first day of the month and adds empty div elements so that they do not display on the calender
+- Afterwards it again iterates over each day of the current month, creating div elements for each day with the class day.
+If the day is today it adds the today class and due class if the due date is today
+- This function returns the HTML representation of the days grid by joining the days array elements with LitHTML

+### decreaseMonth() and increaseMonth()
+- Simple function that decreases and increase by 1 respectively

+### ChangeMonth(step)
+- Takes a step parameter to indicate the amount of months to change
+- If currentMonth becomes less than 0, the month index will become 11 (DECEMBER) and the year currentYear will decrease and vice versa
+- Calls fetchtasks afterwards to update displayed tasks

+### getMonthIndex()
+- This code represents each month as an index eg (0 for Janurary and so forth etc)

+### isToday(day)
+- Takes a day parameter to check if a given day is the current day and compares it with the current day of the month getDate()), getMonth(),(getFullYear()) and by using the current date obtained from new Date().
+If these match it returns true or otherwise false.

+### isDue(day)
+This checks whether there are any tasks due on a specific day:
+-	It takes a day parameter and also creates a new Date object using the currentYear, currentMonth, and the day parameter.
+-	It iterates over the currentTasks array using the some(), which returns true if at least one task satisfies the condition
+-	In the callback function, it creates a taskDate object for each task's due date.
+-	This function also compares the day, month, and year of taskDate
+-	The method returns the result of the some() method and this will tell us if there are tasks due on the specified day.

+### customElements.define('calendar-widget', CalendarWidget);
+- The browser will recognise and render instances of my CalenderWidget class.